thivistan/Image-Classification-using-CNN/README.md

 ### Conclusion
-The Architecture and parameter used in this network are capable of producing accuracy of **97.56%** on Validation Data which is pretty good.
-It is possible to Achieve more accuracy on this dataset using deeper network and fine tuning of network parameters for training.
-You can download this trained model from resource directory and Play with it.
+The current model architecture, combined with meticulously adjusted parameters, has demonstrated an outstanding validation accuracy of 97.56%.
+There's room for further refinement and performance improvement on this dataset by exploring deeper network structures and fine-tuning specific parameters during the training process.
+If you're interested, the pre-trained model is ready for download in the resource directory, inviting you to dive in and experiment for an even more remarkable level of accuracy.